MorokotSakal/collegeWriting/logicalWriting-JP/2-ParagraphWriting.md

 # Part 2 - Paragraph Writing

 ## 1 - Starting with a conclusion
+Main points:
+* In writing, we start with summary paragraph.
+* When the summary paragraph is at the beginning, it helps:
+  * decide whether to continue to read
+  * detail is also easier to understand
+* By learning the patterns of summary paragraph, we can easily write it

+### 1.3 - Why is it important? (/Effectiveness)
+By writing with summary paragraph, it help reader:
+* decide whether or not to read the detail
+* understand the detail faster and easier
+* confirm the correctness of the proof while reading

+It also helps writer:
+* emphasize the important information

 ## 2 - One paragraph one topic
 Main points: